 How to Repair a Crack Over a Door

-LESLIE: Now we’re heading on over to Iowa where Brian has a crack on the wall that keeps on coming back.
+LESLIE: Now we’re heading on over to Iowa where Brian has a crack over a door on the wall that keeps on coming back.
 Tell us what’s going on.

 BRIAN: Well, yeah, I built this home about six years ago and noticed it within the first year, really, that in just one of my bedrooms, I have a crack that comes up from my bedroom going into my bathroom door.
 And it kind of almost goes up probably close to 2½ feet, 3 feet.
 And it comes and goes, depending on the year.
 I’ve finished over it a couple of times on both sides of the wall, into the bathroom and here, and have tried to refinish over it and it keeps coming back.
 And my builder looked at it.
 Can’t quite figure it out and …

 TOM: This is what we call a Groundhog Day home improvement project, Brian, because it just keeps happening over and over again, right?

 BRIAN: Yeah, yeah.
 It just – yeah, just originally I just tried to cover it up and make it look better and …